 I have a tendency to go a little crazy on the cheese plates for holiday appetizers.
 I just can't help it.
 There are so many nibbles out there, and I don't want to miss a single one.
 And one of the things that zips up a cheese plate like no other is mostarda.

 You've probably eaten mostarda on every cheese plate you've ever had in your life, but you didn't know what to call it.
 Now you know: Mostarda.

 Say it and everyone with think you are fancy.
 Make it and everyone will KNOW you are fancy.
 (You don't have to tell them how easy it was.)

 And yes, it takes three days to make, but DON'T PANIC!
 Most of that time it's just sittin' and chillin' in the fridge while the fruit macerates.

-How to make Mostarda
+How to make Italian mostarda

 Adapted from Food 52 (How to Make Mostarda without a Recipe)

+Peel and chop the fresh fruit and place in a large bowl.
 Top the fruit with the sugar and stir.
 Allow to macerate at room temperature.

 Cut the apricots into quarters.
 Place in a small sauce pan and just barely cover with water.
 Simmer for about 10-15 minutes, set aside to cool.

 The next day, pour syrup off into a small saucepan.
 Over low heat, reduce to a thick syrup.
 Allow to cool, then pour back into the fruit mixture and stir, let sit for a couple of hours.
 Cover and refrigerate for 24 hours.
-Repeat this same process, pouring the syrup, reducing it, back in the fridge, etc. on the third day.

 On the fourth day in a larger sauce pan, reduce the syrup down again, then add all fruit and bring to a simmer.

 For each four cups of fruit, mix two tablespoons of dry mustard with 4 tablespoons of cider vinegar, for a spicy, zippy tang.
-For milder flavor, start with one tablespoon of dry mustard to two tablespoons of vinegar.

 Whisk together and incorporate into the fruit mixture.

-Simmer for about 10 minutes, then taste to see if it is to your liking.
-If you want more zip, add more dry mustard and vinegar.
-Just use the ration of twice as much vinegar to mustard.
+PREP TIP: When adjusting the flavor, use the ratio of twice as much vinegar to mustard powder.
 So you could start slowly with one teaspoon dry mustard and two teaspoons vinegar, etc., then simmer for a bit and taste again.

 How to serve mostarda

 Put it on sandwiches, serve with roasted meats, spread it on toast, the possibilities are endless.
-This recipe is a great way to use up and preserve leftover fruit before it goes bad.
+This mostarda recipe is a great way to use up and preserve leftover fruit before it goes bad.

-- Put it on sandwiches like this one: Salami Sandwich with Frico and Mostarda
+- Put it on sandwiches like this one: Salami Sandwich with Frico and Mostarda.

-- Add it to a cheese plate with some pecans or Candied Hazelnuts
+- Add it to a cheese plate with some pecans or Candied Hazelnuts.

-- Serve with roasted meats
+- Serve with roasted or boiled meats.

 Mostarda Recipe